 With Government targets to increase housing, new-build homes are a popular choice.
-However, there are also common problems that some buyers may not be aware of at the outset, as Licensed Conveyancer Chloe Smart explains.
+However, there are also common problems that some buyers may not be aware of at the outset.

 Often buyers commit to purchase a new-build property when only the show home has been seen.
 Instructing a conveyancer who has experience in dealing with new-build properties is a distinct advantage to ensure your purchase is a smooth transaction.

 Reservation fees are generally paid to the developer before your conveyancer is instructed.
 The reservation agreement will impose an exchange deadline.
 In a buoyant market the developer can be particularly ruthless, and, if the timeframe is not achieved, you may be at risk of losing your reservation fee and the property.
 Our experienced conveyancers at TWM understand the complexities of purchasing a new-build property and the deadlines involved.

 The Developer's Contract and Transfer/Lease - this will contain obligations and restrictions which bind your future use of the property.
 Your conveyancer will review this with a fine toothcomb and ensure that you are aware of the implications before committing to the purchase.